germolinal/qlm/README.md

-# QLM (Queue Language Model) - Privacy-Focused On-Premises LLM Processing
+# QLM (Queue Language Model)

+A privacy-focused LLM processing framework

 **⚠️ Warning: This project is in very early stages and is not production-ready.
 Security is a top priority, but has not yet been implemented.
 (Contributions welcome) ⚠️**